checkly/docs.checklyhq.com/site/content/docs/runtimes/_index.md

 This JavaScript code executes in a runtime environment that is managed by Checkly.
 This environment has access to specific Node.js versions and NPM packages, like the "latest Playwright version on Node 14".
 We call these environments **runtimes**.

-## How runtimes work
+## Using runtimes

 It's pretty easy.
 You don't have to do anything most of the time.

 1. View all the available runtimes on the [runtimes tab in the account section](https://app.checklyhq.com/account/runtimes).
 See the screenshot below.
-2. There is always one runtime marked as **default**.
-This is the runtime Checkly enables for brand-new accounts.
+2. There is always one runtime marked as **active**.
+This is the runtime all checks use, unless you decide to override this at the check or group level.
 4. Runtimes have simple `YYYY.MM` name, e.g. `2021.06` Newer dates hold newer dependencies.
 3. Pick the runtime you want and click "Save settings".
 This runtime now applies to all of your checks and any new checks you create.